The life cycle of successful product features

 Photo editing moved to the One-Dimensional category and user satisfaction was now related to the feature’s performance.

 This stage has all the trappings of an arms race.
 Competitors are coming up with more and better versions of a feature.
 This is the moment to take a step back and evaluate the feature.
 Is it worth improving on every aspect of this feature?
 Does every performance increase result in increased customer satisfaction?
-Users expect some parts of the feature to be present (e.g. the ability to add text to a photograph).
-Improving the performance of these subfeatures does not increase user satisfaction, however.
+Users expect some parts of the feature to be present, like adding text to a photograph, but maybe being able to choose from hundreds of fonts does not increase user satisfaction.

-Subcomponents of photo editing migrate towards the Must-Be category, while others remain in the One-Dimensional category.
+Subcomponents of photo editing migrate towards the Natural category, while others remain in the One-Dimensional category.
 Smart product developers realize that.
 They pour efforts into the subcomponents that increase customer satisfaction and move the ones that don’t into maintenance mode.
-There’s no need to try and beat the competition with Must-Be features.
+There’s no need to try and beat the competition with Natural features.
 Keeping these subcomponents stable is enough.

 Splitting the feature into its components and allocating efforts accordingly frees up resources.
 These can then be allocated to do more impactful work on the product.